elugens/hello-javascript/docs/browser-related-questions/miscellaneous-browser-questions/selection-and-range.md

 ---

-### Can you explain the basic concept of selection using JavaScript?
+### Can you describe the fundamentals of selection in JavaScript?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> JavaScript can access an existing selection, select/deselect DOM nodes as a whole or partially, remove the selected content from the document, wrap it into a tag, and so on.
-The basic concept of selection is Range, that is essentially a pair of “boundary points”: range start and range end.
+  <div><strong>Interview Response:</strong> JavaScript may access a current selection, select and deselect DOM nodes whole or partially, delete the selected content from the document, and encapsulate it in a tag.
+Range is the primary selection idea, and it is just a pair of "border points": range start and range end.
     </div>
   </div>
 </details>

 ---

-### Please explain the function and syntax of the Range Object/interface.
+### Can you please explain the function and syntax of the Range Object/interface?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The Range interface represents a fragment of a document that can contain nodes and parts of text nodes.
-The Range() constructor returns a newly created Range object whose start and end is the global Document object.
-A Range object is created without parameters in its initial state.
-Then we can set the selection boundaries using range.setStart(node, offset) and range.setEnd(node, offset).
-The interesting thing is that the first argument node in both methods can be either a text node or an element node, and the meaning of the second argument depends on that.
+  <div><strong>Interview Response:</strong> The Range interface represents a document fragment that can contain nodes and parts of text nodes.
+The `Range()` constructor returns a newly created Range object whose start and the end are the global Document object.
+A Range object gets created without parameters in its initial state.
+Then we can set the selection boundaries using `range.setStart(node, offset)` and `range.setEnd(node, offset)`.
+Surprisingly, the first parameter node in both systems can be either a text node or an element node, and the meaning of the second argument is dependent on this.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />